Cosas1008/leetcode-1/readme.md

 ## 454. 4Sum II
 Given four lists A, B, C, D of integer values, compute how many tuples (i, j, k, l) there are such that A[i] + B[j] + C[k] + D[l] is zero.
 To make problem a bit easier, all A, B, C, D have same length of N where 0 ≤ N ≤ 500.
 All integers are in the range of -228 to 228 - 1 and the result is guaranteed to be at most 231 - 1.
+## 339. Nested List Weight Sum
+Given a nested list of integers, return the sum of all integers in the list weighted by their depth.
+Each element is either an integer, or a list -- whose elements may also be integers or other lists.